MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureLocation.md

 # Get-AzureLocation

 ## SYNOPSIS
-Gets the available data center locations for the current azure_2 subscription.
+Gets the available data center locations for the current Azure subscription.

 ## SYNTAX